jasonkneen/tn/README.md

 # TiNy CLI [![Titanium](http://www-static.appcelerator.com/badges/titanium-git-badge-sq.png)](http://www.appcelerator.com/titanium/)

-TiNy is a hook for the [Titanium CLI](http://docs.appcelerator.com/titanium/latest/#!/guide/Titanium_Command-Line_Interface_Reference)'s `build` command that allows you to do the same using less keystrokes.
+TiNy is a wrapper for the [Appcelerator CLI](http://docs.appcelerator.com/platform/latest/#!/guide/Appcelerator_Command-Line_Interface_Reference)'s `run` and [Titanium CLI](http://docs.appcelerator.com/platform/latest/#!/guide/Titanium_Command-Line_Interface_Reference)'s `build` command that allows you to do the same using less keystrokes.
 It has built-in recipes, but also allows you to compose and save your own recipes.

-> **WARNING:** Version 2.0 is a complete rewrite with lots of breaking changes!
+> **WARNING:** Version 3.x is once again a wrapper like 1.x and no longer a hook as 2.x

 ## Quick Start [![npm](http://img.shields.io/npm/v/tn.png)](https://www.npmjs.org/package/tn)